 Arthritis and COVID-19 – What you need to know

-There are confirmed cases of COVID-19 in New Zealand and Arthritis New Zealand encourages people to stay up to date with Ministry of Health information about it.
+There are confirmed cases of community transmission of the Delta variant of COVID-19 in New Zealand and Arthritis New Zealand encourages people to stay up to date with the Ministry of Health information about it.

-The following advice is from New Zealand Rheumatologist Association rheumatologist Prof. Andrew Harrison.
+The following advice is from Arthritis New Zealand Medical Advisor Assoc.
+Prof. Andrew Harrison.

 Please note that

 - the Delta variant is more contagious than other variations of COVID-19, and

 - any infection risk for arthritis patients is linked more to arthritis itself than to the disease-modifying drugs used for arthritis

 - If you have a flare of arthritis you may require steroids, which increases the risk of infection more than any other drug used in arthritis.

 It is therefore important that you keep taking your arthritis treatment, including biological therapies.

 Patients on biologics who become feverish should seek advice from their GP and/or rheumatologist, and stop taking the biologic until the fever has resolved.
 This is the standard advice for patients on biologics who develop any infection.